zhullyb/monyhar/monyhar/docs/navigation_concepts.md

 ## Browser-Initiated and Renderer-Initiated Navigations

-Chromium also defines two types of navigations based on which process started the navigation: _browser-initiated_ and _renderer-initiated_.
+Monyhar also defines two types of navigations based on which process started the navigation: _browser-initiated_ and _renderer-initiated_.
 This distinction is useful when making decisions about navigations, for example whether an ongoing navigation needs to be cancelled or not when a new navigation is